 When all the vegetables are in the oil, fry for another minute.

-Remove the cooked vegetables from the fryer with the metal basket and let them drain on a rack covered with paper towels.
+Remove the cooked vegetables from the fryer with the metal basket and drain them on a rack covered with paper towels.

 Arrange the vegetables in groups on a warm plate and serve immediately with soy sauce.